 In recent years, public security concerns surrounding terrorism and cyberattacks have increased.
 These concerns have impacted the Railway Industry, which has responded by upgrading security measures used on passenger and freight trains, as well as the technology that is used to provide surveillance of the industry’s infrastructure.
 Advances in technology and video security cameras for railways help deter vandalism and crime while providing passengers and employees with an added sense of security.
+With that being said, the need for critical infrastructure surveillance continues to grow.

 What Are The Advantages Of Security Cameras On Trains?